avjewe/cdxdoc/binsearch.md

-# Search in sorted files
+# BINSEARCH : Search in sorted files
 USAGE : `cdx binsearch [options...]
 Key File [files...]`

 Search files, one after the other.
 Files must be sorted.
 Very fast, even for enormous files.